OMAHA, Neb. (AP) -- Warren Buffett's Berkshire Hathaway is adding The Roanoke (Va.) Times to its growing group of small and medium-sized newspapers.

 Newspapers are still a relatively small part of Berkshire Hathaway, which owns an assortment of more than 80 subsidiaries and holds major stakes in companies like Coca-Cola Co., Wells Fargo and IBM.

-Berkshire's subsidiaries include Geico and General Reinsurance, BNSF railroad, MidAmerican Energy utility, Fruit of the Loom, Nebraska Furniture Mart, Dairy Queen and many others.
+Berkshire's subsidiaries include Geico and General Reinsurance, BNSF railroad, MidAmerican Energy, Fruit of the Loom, Nebraska Furniture Mart, Dairy Queen and many others.

 Follow Josh Funk online at www.twitter.com/funkwrite